 What caused it?

 But I think the real explanation lies in anxiety, and probably in relation to my body.
-I haven’t spoken about it on this website until now, but I had testicular cancer several years ago (I’m fine now I’m happy to report) and it’s ever since then that this new problem has existed.
+I had testicular cancer several years ago (I’m 7 years all clear now!) and it’s ever since then that I’ve had these erection problems.

 First attempts at dealing with it

-If you’re reading this and have similar issues, then my advice to you is this: talk about it openly and with confidence.
-Take responsibility for it and don’t let her think it’s her fault.
-Otherwise you might not have the good fortune to wake up with her smiling and willing to try again.
+If you’re reading this and have similar issues, my advice to you is this: talk about it openly and with confidence.
+Take responsibility for it, but in a positive, upbeat ‘shit happens’ kind of way.
+And don’t let her get all self-doubting and think it’s her fault.

-Since I first wrote this article a long time ago, I’ve spent a lot of time reading the many comments from other guys with similar problems, thinking about their stories and theories and trying to come up with a solution.
+I spent a lot of time thinking about this issue.
+It helped to read the many comments below from readers with a similar problem.
+I listened to their stories and theories and tried to come up with a solution.

-Basically, I started doing some research into erectile dysfunction and discovered a common suggestion is that it might be due to low testosterone levels.
-So me being the dedicated person I am, I decided to do everything within my power to boost the levels.
+Basically, I did a lot of research into erectile dysfunction and discovered a common suggestion is that it’s sometimes due to low testosterone levels.
+So I duly decided to do everything within my power to boost it.

 Here’s what I did:

 - Started doing lots of work on my legs in the gym, particularly dead-lifts and similar exercises for the thighs, which apparently help with testosterone production.